ofiwg/libfabric/man/fi_tagged.3.md

 available for reuse immediately on returning from from fi_tinject, and no completion event will be generated for this send.
-The completion event will be suppressed even if the endpoint has not been configured with FI_COMPLETION.
+The completion event will be suppressed even if the endpoint has not been configured with FI_SELECTIVE_COMPLETION.
 See the flags discussion below for more details.

 ## fi_tsenddata